DoDAO-io/dodao-defi-course/generated/questions/stable_coins.md

 ##### What are some cons of fiat-backed stablecoins?

-- [x]  Suppliers' lack of transparency and accountability.
+- [x]  Suppliers' can have lack of transparency and accountability.
-- [x]  Customers must go through an AML and KYC process in order to borrow stablecoins against USD
+- [x]  Centralized i.e. governments can interfere and seize the assets of fiat-backed stablecoin suppliers, in unprecedented situations
 - [ ]  Changes in price are minimal
-- [x]  Centralized i.e. someone must issue the tokens.
+- [ ]  None of the above

 Hint: Disadvantages related to transparency and centralization

-Explanation: Fiat-backed stablecoins are centralized i.e. someone must issue the tokens.
+Explanation: Fiat-backed stablecoins are centralized i.e. governments can interfere and seize the assets of fiat-backed stablecoin suppliers, in unprecedented situations.
 Requires auditing to ensure the company has sufficient reserves.
-Suppliers' lack of transparency and accountability.
+Suppliers' can have lack of transparency and accountability.
 Customers must go through an AML and KYC process in order to borrow stablecoins against USD

 Sub Topics: fiat-backed